VinceMarquez/accounts/README.md

 To run the application, follow these steps:

 1. Open Docker Desktop application.
 Make sure engine is running.
+2. Make sure that port 8080 is available in the machine.
-2. Open [runaccounts.bat](runaccounts.bat) to start building and running the application.
+3. Open [runaccounts.bat](runaccounts.bat) to start building and running the application.

 ## Accessing the database